COMP 2711H: Lecture 37

 -

-Counter example: Battle of sexes
+Counter example: Battle of sexes-

-boy & girl: want to spend evening together
+boy & girl: want to spend evening together - boy: wants to watch baseball

 - girl: wants to watch softball